 All students in the Junior, Middle and Senior Schools get involved in Swimming.
 The school championship events are held during Term 1, with each year level taking part in a one-day competition.
 Top performers from each division are then selected to take part in local, regional and national championship tournaments.

 Table Tennis can be played competitively and socially at Kristin.
 Training and casual games are held during lunchtimes.
 Matches are held for Year 7-13 at the North Harbour Table Tennis Centre in Northcote in Term 2 and 3.

 Students learn the basics of self-defence.
 Coached by Matthew Davey, a 3rd Dan black-belt instructor and international competitor.

-Tennis Northern deliver our Junior programme.
+Tennis Northern deliver our Junior coaching programme.
 The Hotshots Tennis Coaching Programme offers a holistic experience for children wanting to get involved in Tennis.
 The programme focuses on ‘playing the game' through the use of specific and modified equipment.
-In Terms 1 and 4, the programme will operate from Kristin School Astro Courts and in Terms 3 and 4 will move indoors and integrate into the programmes at Tennis Northern Arena.
+This is offered in Terms 1 and 4.

 The Middle and Senior School Tennis programme offers a beginner's programme, training and options to participate in Interschool competitions.
 Professsional coaches from Tennis Northern run the coaching sessions.

 Touch is a safe, non-contact sport that is growing rapidly New Zealand-wide.
 It can be played competitively as well as socially.
 Touch is a simple and easy game to learn and is one of the few sports that you can play in either a same-sex or mixed team.
 Year 1-10 is played in Term 4, and Year 11-13 is played in Term 1.